Get the right information before you publish!

 - content development and how to structure your book

 - determining the relevance of the content to your target market

 - making your book as accessible as possible to your reader

 Editorial consultations may progress into author coaching and mentoring, depending on your needs and resources.

 This is an excellent first step, regardless of whether you choose to publish independently or through a traditional royalty-based publisher.
 A good, well-developed manuscript always stands a better chance in the market.

 Publishing is a business and, like any business, requires that authors do their homework.
-Unfortunately, too many authors lose thousands of rands and end up limiting their distribution options because of bad decisions, mostly the result of adequate or misleading information.
+Unfortunately, too many authors lose thousands of rands and end up limiting their distribution options because of bad decisions, mostly the result of inadequate or misleading information.
 This consultation is designed to give you the inside scoop on the world of publishing and how book production, marketing and distribution really work.
-If you are entering the world of publishing for the first time, this consultation is almost mandatory.
+If you are entering the world of publishing for the first time, this consultation should be considered mandatory.

 A publishing consultation will help you answer the following questions: